brandur/sorg/content/drafts/mongodb.md

 with the hope that it might help some nascent projects and companies avoid starting on the wrong database, only to realize their mistake much later when it's more difficult to do something about it.
-My intention isn't to be mean-spirited, but rather to help counterbalance some of the misled hype initiatives that are still ongoing to sell MongoDB to young projects (the ["MEAN stack"][mean] for example).
+My intention isn't to be mean-spirited, but rather to help counterbalance some of the hype initiatives that are still ongoing to sell MongoDB to young projects (the ["MEAN stack"][mean] for example).

 ## Non-issues (#non-issues)